Upgrade boring leftovers with these fun and easy recipes. From lasagna to carbonara, there’s a leftover spaghetti recipe for everyone!

 When you’re ready to use them again, reheat them in boiling water.
 Or put them in a recipe with lots of sauce so the noodles can soak up some of the liquid.

-This helps it remain full of flavor but keep it from being dried out in the cold fridge.
+This helps it remain full of flavor but keeps it from being dried out in the cold fridge.

 Easy Leftover Spaghetti Recipes